JuliaDynamics/LightSumTypes.jl/README.md

 - `@compact_struct_type` which uses as a backend [LazilyInitializedFields.jl](https://github.com/KristofferC/LazilyInitializedFields.jl);

-While `@compact_struct_type` is a bit faster, `@sum_struct_type` is more memory efficient and allows to mix mutable and immutable structs where fields belonging to different structs can also have different types, while the first macro does not.
+While `@compact_struct_type` is a bit faster, `@sum_struct_type` is more memory efficient and it allows to mix mutable and immutable structs, while the first macro does not.

 ## Example